microsoft/fluentui/ghdocs/STYLING.md

 }
 ```

-4. The styles (`IComponentNameStyles`).
-Each "area" should be listed here as an `IStyle`, with `root` always representing the root element of the component:
+4. **IComponentNameStyles** The styles which apply to each area of the component.
+Each area should be listed here required, as an `IStyle`, with `root` always representing the root element of the component:

 ```tsx
 export interface IComponentNameStyles {